-WISEWOMAN participants receive at no cost a home blood pressure monitor.
+WISEWOMAN participants receive, at no cost, a home blood pressure monitor.
 These devices are validated for home use by ValidateBP.org.

 Ensure that the patient's blood pressure cuff is properly sized.
 People with larger arm circumferences may require a large-size cuff in order to get accurate measurements.
-Let the patient practice applying the cuff correctly in the office setting so she feels comfortable and confident before trying on her own at home.
-Ensure that patients understand how to assess their blood pressure and know how and when to communicate measurements to the office.
+Let the patient practice applying the cuff correctly in the office setting so she feels comfortable and confident before trying to do it on her own at home.
+Ensure that patients understand how to measure their blood pressure, and that they also know how and when to communicate measurements to the office.